I want to knit you a sweater, write you a love letter, make you feel better...

 Fate is the poor man's (poor in faith) god.
 What is God, but a manifestation of fate?

-And stories, fiction, they're all examples of fate, because fate is a narrative concept.
+And stories, they're all examples of fate, because fate is a narrative concept.

 "It was written in the stars."

 Most people have a need for some kind of pure faith in their lives.
 It's what drives the world's religions.
-I submit that faith, on one level, is only a clinging to the concept of fate.
+And I submit that faith, on one level, amounts to a clinging to the concept of fate.

 "It just wasn't meant to be."